Ensono/amido.github.io/docs/infrastructure/azure/core_infrastructure.md

 ### Using the Scaffolding CLI

-The [Amido Stacks Scaffolding CLI](https://www.npmjs.com/package/@amidostacks/scaffolding-cli) can be used to create a project consisting of the core infrastructure as code scripts and the deployment pipeline.
+The [Ensono Stacks Scaffolding CLI](https://www.npmjs.com/package/@amidostacks/scaffolding-cli) can be used to create a project consisting of the core infrastructure as code scripts and the deployment pipeline.

 We are supporting and running [node@12](https://nodejs.org/en/about/releases/).
 Please ensure that your local environment has the correct version [installed](https://nodejs.org/en/download/).